 Robin Heydon is Chair of the Cambridge Cycling Campaign and has a regular column in the Cambridge News.

 Paul Hollinghurst is the Secretary for Railfuture East Anglia.
 He says: “Cambridge has been given an important opportunity to transform its transport infrastructure with the City Deal but risks wasting the money on ineffective schemes with too narrow a focus.
 I see the Smarter Cambridge Transport project pulling together strong ideas from both local experience, and also from Europe.
 I also have a interest in transport data, for justifying and showing people why proposed solutions will work, and also providing people with the information they need to have an efficient stress free commute.”

 Nicki Marrian worked at the Word Bank in Washington DC for 20 years, mainly in publishing, then spent 7 years in Silicon Valley, California.
 “I am happy to be back in Cambridge after nearly 30 years in the USA.
 Cambridge has changed fundamentally even in the 5 years I have been back.
 I feel strongly that the unrestricted commuter parking on residential streets creates unnecessary congestion, adds to pollution, and distorts traffic flows.
 I want to help Cambridge become a vibrant modern city, without sacrificing its historic charm and beauty.”

 Chris Rand is a blogger and campaigner from Queen Edith’s ward, with a keen interest in improving the communication between local government and residents.
-He believes that a key factor in making the City Deal successful will be generating ideas from the people who live in and around the city, and not leaving things to commercial interests, which will inevitably try to hijack this fantastic opportunity.
+He believes that a key factor in making the City Deal successful will be generating ideas from the people who live in and around the city, and not leaving things to commercial interests, which will inevitably try to exploit this fantastic opportunity.